nio-blocks/queue/README.md

 Queue
 =====
-The queue block will emit a configurable 'chunk size' of signals at a configurable 'interval'.
+The Queue block will gather incoming signals and emit a configurable 'chunk size' of signals at a configurable 'interval'.
 If incoming signals would overflow the queue 'capacity', the oldest signals are dropped from the queue and not emitted to the next block.

-If a 'group_by' string is configured, incoming signals are put into groups base on the value of 'group_by', which should be an expected attribute of the incoming signals.
-The configured 'capacity' applies to *each* group, not the block as a whole.
-If no 'group_by' is set, there is only one queue.

-If a 'uniqueness' expression is set, then each group will only contain signals that are unique according to the expression.
-If a signal matches a signal already in the group, then it will be dropped and not append to the queue.

-A negative 'interval' means that signals will not be emitted at any interval.
-Instead, the 'emit' command is the only way for the block to emit signals.

 Properties
 ----------